dr-mushtaq/Deep-Learning/Deep Learning-Neural Networks/Chapter1-Introduciton of Deep learning/What is a Neural Network.md

 Neuroscientists have done the following fascinating experiments where you cut the wire from the ears to the auditory cortex and you re-wire, in this case an animal’s brain, so that the signal from the eyes to the optic nerve eventually gets routed to the auditory cortex.
 If you do this it turns out, the auditory cortex will learn to see.
 And this is in every single sense of the word see as we know it.
 So, if you do this to the animals, the animals can perform visual discrimination task and as they can look at images and make appropriate decisions based on the images and they’re doing it with that piece of brain tissue.

+**Neuro-rewiring experiments 2**

+Here’s another example.
+That red piece of brain tissue is your somatosensory cortex.
+That’s how you process your sense of touch.
+If you do a similar re-wiring process then the somatosensory cortex will learn to see.
+Because of this and other similar experiments, these are called neuro-rewiring experiments.

+There’s this sense that if the same piece of physical brain tissue can process sight or sound or touch then maybe there is one learning algorithm that can process sight or sound or touch.
+And instead of needing to implement a thousand different programs or a thousand different algorithms to do, you know, the thousand wonderful things that the brain does, maybe what we need to do is figure out some approximation or to whatever the brain’s learning algorithm is and implement that and that the brain learned by itself how to process these different types of data.
+To a surprisingly large extent, it seems as if we can plug in almost any sensor to almost any part of the brain and so, within the reason, the brain will learn to deal with it.

 ### References

 1-[Natural Language Processing (NLP) with Python](https://pub.towardsai.net/natural-language-processing-nlp-with-python-tutorial-for-beginners-1f54e610a1a0)